Paul Foster Case: Dilemma: music or the mysteries

 Case reported a meeting on the streets of Chicago, in 1909 or 1910, that was to change the course of his life.
 "Dr. Fludd", a Chicago physician, approached the young Case and greeting him by name, saying he had a message from a "master of wisdom who is my teacher as well as yours."

 The stranger said that Case was being offered a choice.
 He could continue with his successful musical career and live comfortably, or he could dedicate himself to "serve humanity" and thereby play a role in the coming age.
 From that time on, Case began to study and formulate the lessons that served as the core curricula of the "Builders of the Adytum", the school of tarot study and Qabalah that Case founded and that continues today.

-In 1916 Case published a series of articles on the Tarot Keys, titled The Secret Doctrine of the Tarot, in the popular occult magazine The Word.
+Case published a series of articles on "The Secret Doctrine of the Tarot" in the popular occult magazine The Word in 1916.
 The articles attracted wide notice in the occult community for organizing and clarifying what had previously been confusing and scattered occult doctrines about the meaning of the tarot cards.